If you want to change your habits change your routine

 Believe it or not, your daily routines might not be failing because you don’t have the right habits, but because you either have too many or they are too strict.

 What you need for a healthy lifestyle is flexibility.
-This allows you to create daily routines with small good habits that help you work toward your goals, but with the flexibility of adjusting to changes in your schedule.
+This allows you to create daily routines with small good habits that help you work toward your goals but with the flexibility of adjusting to changes in your schedule.

-If you are sick one morning and can’t do yoga or relax enough for meditation, your entire day isn’t ruined.
-You haven’t failed yourself, and there is nothing wrong with taking a rest.
 We get so caught up in these daily routines that we feel like if we don’t do them perfectly every single day, we are no longer “that girl” and the entire day is a wash.

 Have some flexibility in your routines.
 Select habits that help you on that day or work toward whatever goals you have.
 No two days will be identical, so you need to have more flexibility in your routines.